-Since the entire process of finding $t_c$ is a rough search over a set of timesteps, we require a ``breaking condition'' for the search.
-In \Cref{alg:critical_time}, this condition is determined by the value $p \in [0, 1]$, which is a probability corresponding to the recovery probability of the image $\rvx_0$ with respect to its $M$ perturbations.
-To compute $p$, we calculate the distance vector $\mathbf{d} = d(\hat{\rvx}_0, \rvx_0)$ where $\hat{\rvx}_0$ is the predicted version of $\rvx_0$ obtained from denoising $\rvx_t$.
-Then, we compute the recovery binary vector $\mathbf{r} \in [0, 1]^{M}$ by applying the indicator function onto $\mathbf{d}$ using the threshold $\delta_d$.
-Lastly, we calculate the probability value $p = \frac{1}{M} \sum^M_{i = 1} \mathbf{r}_i$.
+Since the entire process of finding $t_c$ is a rough search over a set of timesteps, we require a `breaking condition' for the search.
+In Alg.~(\ref{alg:critical_time}), this condition is determined by the value $p \in [0, 1]$, which is a probability corresponding to the recovery probability of the image $\rvx_0$ with respect to its $M$ perturbations.
+To compute $p$, we calculated the distance vector $\mathbf{d} = d(\hat{\rvx}_0, \rvx_0)$ where $\hat{\rvx}_0$ is the predicted version of $\rvx_0$ obtained from denoising $\rvx_t$.
+Then, we computed the recovery binary vector $\mathbf{r} \in [0, 1]^{M}$ by applying the indicator function onto $\mathbf{d}$ using the threshold $\delta_d$.
+Lastly, we calculated the probability value $p = \frac{1}{M} \sum^M_{i = 1} \mathbf{r}_i$.
 If this value $p$ is below the probability threshold $\delta_p$, we stop the search for critical time across all trials.